-BC Emergency Health Services (BCEHS), formerly the Emergency and Health Services Commission (EHSC), is supported by the Provincial Health Services Authority.
-BCEHS will continue with a mandate of providing provincial ambulance and emergency health services under the Emergency Health Services Act.
+BC Emergency Health Services (BCEHS) is part of the Provincial Health Services Authority.
+BCEHS provides provincial ambulance and emergency health services under the Emergency Health Services Act.

-Dispatch Operations includes three regional Dispatch Operations Centres: Kamloops Dispatch Operations Centre, Vancouver Dispatch Operations Centre and Victoria Dispatch Operations Centre, as well as a dispatch training, development and quality improvement department.
-Together the three Dispatch Operation Centres assess and dispatch all ambulance and air ambulance requests across the province.
+Dispatch operations includes three regional dispatch operations centres: Kamloops, Vancouver and Victoria, as well as a dispatch training, development and quality improvement department.
+Together the three dispatch operations centres assess and dispatch all ambulance and air ambulance requests across the province.